We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - red, scaly skin, which may indicate Paget’s disease

 Various conditions can give rise to genital warts.
 These are usually benign, but some can be cancerous.
-Anyone with new or unexplained changes to the skin of the vulva should see a doctor to find out what is causing them.
+Anyone with new or unexplained changes to the skin of the vulva should consult a doctor to determine the cause.

 Vulvar intraepithelial neoplasia